-Are you reluctant to give your colleague feedback?
-Do you struggle with getting feedback?
-Or would you like everyone on your team to help each other more by sharing tips?
-What’s stopping you or why doesn’t this happen more often?
-In this first blog of the series “Feedback: the most normal thing in the world?!” we strip this powerful tool of the non-effective veil that covers it.
+Are you reticent about giving your colleague feedback?
+Do you struggle with getting feedback yourself?
+Or perhaps you’d like everyone in your team to help one another more by sharing tips?
+What’s stopping us all and why doesn’t this happen more often?
+In this first blog of the series “Feedback: the most normal thing in the world?!” we strip this powerful tool of the veil that covers it.

 What is feedback?